IVSOP/Rofi-Themer/README.md

 }
 ```

-For example, instead of returning `something`, it would return
+For example, instead of the query returning `something` like in apply, it would instead return
 ```
-something1
+something1\n
-something2
+something2\n
-something3
+something3\n
 ...
 ```